jedisct1/zigly/README.md

 fastly compute deploy
 ```

-And bump the version number in `fastly.toml` whenever you want to deploy a new version.
+In order to deploy new versions, bump the version number in `fastly.toml` and just type `fastly compute deploy` again.

 ...